Jack Taft 1984

 |Pilot Lt.
 Thomas Huff

-Built by Bell in Buffalo, New York for export to the Royal Air Force (RAF).
-Assigned RAF serial number AP347 and painted in a three-color camouflage scheme.
-At the start of the Pacific War, this aircraft was requisitioned by the USAAF.
-Disassembled and shipped overseas to Australia.
+Built by Bell in Buffalo, New York.
+Assigned Royal Air Force (RAF) serial number AP347 and painted in a three-color camouflage scheme.
+Instead, delivered to the U.S. Army.
+Disassembled and shipped overseas to Australia and reassembled.

 Assigned to the 5th Air Force, 8th Fighter Group, 36th Fighter Squadron.
 No known nose art or nickname.